• ECTS

 Objectives

-- Acquisition of an approach to ecology linking multiple scales of space and time, but also functional and evolutionary aspects;
+- Acquisition of an approach to ecology linking multiple spatial and temporal scales, as well as functional and evolutionary aspects;

 Read more

-Basic knowledge of community ecology and evolutionary biology
+Basic concepts in community ecology and evolutionary biology

 Read more